awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [How medical supply startup Medinas uses serverless](https://aws.amazon.com/de/blogs/startups/how-medical-supply-startup-medinas-is-using-serverless-to-tackle-a-765-billion-problem/) - How medical supply startup Medinas is using serverless to tackle a $765 billion problem.
 - [Build a Python REST API](https://serverless.com/blog/flask-python-rest-api-serverless-lambda-dynamodb/) - How to build a serverless Python REST API based on Flask.
 - [Funtainers: The beauty of running containers as functions](https://thenewstack.io/funtainers-beauty-running-containers-functions/) - How containers can be utilized to run functions on demand.
+- [Birth of the NearCloud](https://serverless.com/blog/near-cloud-crdt-kuhiro/) - On CRDTs and Kuhiro.

 ## Screencasts